 Every year, the average American consumes about 152 pounds of sugar.
 That works out to about 22 teaspoons per day.
 Children consume even more, at 34 teaspoons per day, making nearly one in every four teenagers prediabetic or type 2 diabetic.
 As a result, 70% of Americans and 40% of children are overweight.

 When you’re stressed, tired, or otherwise not feeling your best, it’s easy to crave sugar—not to mention that it can make you feel better in the moment.
+This dentist who does inlays and onlays in Redwood City also adds that sugar is detrimental to your dental health as it can cause cavities.
 Excess sugar consumption, on the other hand, can lead to weight gain and health problems such as diabetes and heart disease in the long run.
 Weight loss pills, according to Laguna, MD, can help absorb the amount of fat in sugary foods.

 So, if you’re craving sugar, the best course of action is to satisfy those cravings before they become overwhelming.
 While there is no magic solution for sugar cravings, these methods can help you learn how to beat sugar cravings and stay on track with your diet.